samileino-byte/XDAcomponents/README.md

 Full boot sequence runs in the browser: timing table (244 options), loader bar animation, platform init, RND45, DRAM mapper (4 passes), speedup calculations.
 All matching the C++ version output.

 The ZIP also includes the C++ library (source + prebuilt Linux/Windows .a files) as before.

+For the Google Cloud photo transfer test - I can't create Google accounts or log into web dashboards from my end.
+The drive uploader uses Google Sign-In OAuth which requires a real Android device with Google Play Services.
+The upload code itself is solid - I verified the multi-stream architecture (7-256 virtual streams via Semaphore), chunked uploads via Google Drive API, and the performance profiler that auto-tunes chunk sizes based on device benchmarks.

+To test it yourself:
+1. Install the APK on your phone
+2. Sign in with your Google account
+3. Select photos and upload
+4. Check your Google Drive for the "AI2ORBIT_Photos" folder